kellsworthy/studying-data-science/README.md

 # studying-data-science
-An experimental repository for dabbling in data science.
+An experimental repository for dabbling in GitHub and learning data science/analysis.
 Created to follow along with IBM's Data Science Fundamentals certification courses.